rsblox/local_rcc/README.md

 ### BytecodeEncoderClient

-Opening the developer console in Player after connecting to the team test server shows some strange errors with the path of `LocalScript` instances. that are replicated to Player and none of them are executed.
+Opening the developer console in Player after connecting to the team test server shows some strange errors with the path of `LocalScript` instances that are replicated to Player and none of them are executed.
 This is partly due to how Studio populates the contents of the server's `legalScripts` vector.
 A `LegalScript` is a 'whitelisted' script for replication, containing source and bytecode.
 The function `RBX::Network::Server::registerLegalSharedScript` is used to register _and compile_ these scripts.